 '''

 entity noc_router is

 Port ( CLK : in STD_LOGIC;

 RST : in STD_LOGIC;

 INPORT1 : in STD_LOGIC_VECTOR (7 downto 0);

 PORTID1

 : in STD_LOGIC_VECTOR (7 downto 0);

 : in STD_LOGIC;

 WRITE1

 INPORT2

 : in STD_LOGIC_VECTOR (7 downto 0);

 PORTID2

 : in STD_LOGIC_VECTOR (7 downto 0);

 : in STD_LOGIC;

 WRITE2

+. . .

 OUTPORT1 : out STD_LOGIC_VECTOR (7 downto 0);

 INTERRUPT1 : out STD_LOGIC;

 OUTPORT2 : out STD_LOGIC_VECTOR (7 downto 0);

 INTERRUPT2 : out STD_LOGIC;

 . . .

 );

 end noc_router;

 '''

 The differences between the four types of microprocessors in the NoC architecture are explained next.
 Once they complete their local additions, type-3 and type-4 microprocessors share their results with their destination microprocessor.
 As a consequence, these two types of microprocessors do not support interrupts.
 Upon the occurrence of an interrupt, type-1 microprocessor updates its local result with the new data.
-Type-2 microprocessor updates its local result upon the arrival of new data and waits for the occurrence of all the interrupts to share its updated local result with type-1 microprocessor.
+Type-2 microprocessor updates its local result with the new data.
+Type-2 microprocessor updates its local result with the new data.
+Type-2 microprocessor updates its local result with type-1 microprocessor.
 The assembly-language application that the microprocessors execute include the CPUID and the type of each; this is demonstrated in the code excerpt shown below.